 A patient’s first appointment is a big milestone.
 Understandably so, many individuals are reluctant to see a doctor for an issue they are experiencing, especially when it comes to their back or neck and the potential for surgery.
 Through a combination of patient history, a physical exam and X-rays performed at the first appointment, we will be able to determine the next steps and develop a plan of action.
 If a patient has had any prior tests or imaging such as MRI or CT scans, we ask them to please bring all of these important items and any CDs with them so that we can review them together at the appointment.

-“I always reassure my patients that just because they are at the spine surgeon’s office does not mean they are going to get surgery or even need surgery for their condition.
-At the first appointment, my job is to get to know my patients and what symptoms lead them to seek out care.
-Through our discussion, it is my goal to build a unique relationship with each patient as an individual, who has his/her own lifestyle, interests, and goals for their care.”
+“It’s important to reassure patients that just because they are at the spine surgeon’s office does not mean they are going to get surgery or even need surgery for their condition.
+At the first appointment, we get to know the patient and what symptoms lead them to seek out care.
+Through discussions, it is our goal to build a unique relationship with each patient as an individual, who has his/her own lifestyle, interests, and goals for their care.”

 What conservative treatment options do you offer or recommend?